A description of the assembly map for the Baum-Connes conjecture with coefficients: Final remarks

 The above description of the assembly map is similar to the obtained in \cite{pedersen}, it will be good to explore how to use techniques of controlled categories in the context of configuration spaces.

-We hope to extend this results for the case of generalized actions of Lie groupoids, and following ideas from \cite{tu-xu} and \cite{carrillo}, extend the configuration space description to the twisted Baum-Connes assembly map. \begin{comment} contenidos...
+Note that in this model every element in (connective) equivariant K-homology groups is represented by a diagonalizable operator, and the assembly is described just by taking the reduced product of the image of the operator.
+That description looks convenient to study the Baum-Connes conjecture in specific cases.
+For example by results in \cite{ruben}, \cite{BAVE} and \cite{BAVE1} we have explicit computations of the equivariant K-homology groups of $\operatorname{SL}(3,\Z)$, one can try to describe that elements in terms of operators appearing in this work ans compute the assembly map.
+We will explore that question in a future work.

+\begin{comment} contenidos...
 Finally we want note that is possible define also the twisted Baum-Connes assembly map in this context.
 Let $\alpha\in H^2(G,S^1)$ be a twisting on the group $G$.
 As in Section \ref{twisted} let $G_\alpha$ the $S^1$-central extension representing $\alpha$, we already have defined the assembly map

 In \cite{tu-xu} is proved that Moreover as the descent morphism and pullbacks respects this decomposition we can define the twisted assembly map

 as the $S^1$-invariant part of the assembly map for the group $G_\alpha$ \commentm{Se debe probar esto ultimo.}